galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 ---

-> <comment-title></comment-title>
-> - Work in Progress!
+> <comment-title>Work in progress</comment-title>
-> - This is a first draft to try to get the structure to make sense.
+> - First draft to try to get the structure to make sense.
-> - It needs many contributors to make it useful
+> - Needs many contributors to make it useful
-> - So, please add what's missing and fix what's broken
+> - Please add what's missing and fix what's broken
 > - Most of the headings are stubs waiting to be edited and extended
 > - Hoping this way of splitting the material makes for useful reading?
 > - Add your story or stories to the stories tutorial too please!